endcommunist/ENDGFWFAQ/README.txt

 AFTER RIGISTER THE ACCOUNT,DO NOT DOWNLOAD THEIR CLIENT USE https://github.com/zzzgydi/clash-verge/releases/tag/v1.3.8 or https://github.com/MatsuriDayo/nekoray/releases (the latest as i write is https://github.com/MatsuriDayo/nekoray/releases/tag/3.24) and https://github.com/SagerNet/sing-box(for who can understand json)

-history of proposely end ccp software(note that socks5 and ssh are not proposely)
+history of proposely end ccp software(note that socks5 and ssh tor are not proposely end ccp software)

 200* snova  java
 201* google app engine  python